Focus on IR35 tax cases

 While the Lineker ruling is unlikely to have wide significance – simply because very few freelancers have been operating through general partnerships – one can expect the Revenue to try and use the Red, White & Green case quite pro-actively in their assessments of other IR35 / employment versus self-employment cases.

 While the ruling in Red, White & Green on these areas should not be taken as ‘absolute statements of the tax law’ in these type of situations, the fact that the tribunal has, in very broad terms, ignored issues such as Mr Holmes’s agent costs, the fact that he is clearly in a wider perspective ‘in business in his own right’ and the lack of things such as holiday pay and sick pay in assessing Mr Holmes’s status as a deemed employee are the type of ‘nuggets’ which HMRC love.
 Moreover, experience shows that they will ‘pick & choose’ the case law and only apply those pieces which fit their preconceptions.

 Would you like to know more?

-If you would like to discuss the application of the IR35 rules, please get in touch with your usual Blick Rothenberg contact, Robert Salter or Jo How whose details are listed on this page.
+If you would like to discuss the application of the IR35 rules, please get in touch with your usual Blick Rothenberg contact, Robert Salter using the form below.